marten/soundcheck/README.markdown

 A smarter way to run your tests
 ===============================

-This gem started as a Ruby version of 'script/test' from Destroy All Software's screencast number 10.
-This script is available [here][1].
+This gem started as a Ruby version of 'script/test' from (Destroy All Software's screencast number 10)[1].

 The basic idea is that sometimes it's not necessary to run rspec through bundler, and it's possible to save a whole bunch of time off your test runs if it isn't.
 This script